 Condition 6: Minimum Floor Level (Flood)

-The future building platform must achieve a minimum finished floor level of 8.6mRL (measured using 2016 NZD Datum) on the subject site, unless a lower floor level has been subject to specific engineering design by a suitably qualified engineer, such design to be submitted to the Council with the OPW for certification.
+The future building platform must achieve and maintain a minimum finished floor level of 8.6mRL (measured using 2016 NZD Datum) on the subject site, unless a lower floor level has been subject to specific engineering design by a suitably qualified engineer, such design to be submitted to the Council with the OPW for certification.

 Condition 7: Servicing and Infrastructure: General Accordance

-Adequate provision shall be made for the disposal of wastewater and stormwater, the supply of water, power and telecommunications in general accordance with the Flooding and Infrastructure Assessment prepared by Holmes Ltd, dated 29 January 2026.
+Adequate provision shall be made for the disposal of wastewater and stormwater, the supply of water, power and telecommunications in general accordance with the Flooding and Infrastructure Assessment including engineering drawings prepared by Holmes Ltd, dated 29 January 2026.
 Engineering plans shall be submitted to Council with the OPW for certification.
 Where not in general accordance with the Infrastructure Report and Civils Plans, a new Civil Infrastructure Assessment with supporting engineering plans prepared by a suitably qualified Chartered Professional Engineer shall be submitted to Council for certification.

 Advice Notes:

-The Flooding and Infrastructure Assessment prepared by Holmes Ltd, dated 2026 based on review of WSL do not reflect the following in respect to Wastewater.

-As part of the Takapu Street wastewater upgrade, the existing 225 AC pipe has been abandoned and replaced by a new 300 PVC pipe as shown on Watercare’s publicly available GIS.
-The Applicant has proposed to relocate existing 225 AC pipe (and discharge into it) however this has been abandoned and replaced by the new 300

-This revised understanding must be reflected in the finalised engineering plans and assessment along with any other engineering reflect this and any other changes at the time of reporting.

 For the purposes of the above condition ‘where not in general accordance’ is not just a divergence of the infrastructure plans but also any significant divergence from the envisaged demand and discharge of the infrastructure assessments based on a finalised design

 Works Over Approval may be required from Watercare Services Limited under the Water Supply and Wastewater Network Bylaw 2015.